How to disable Network Level Authentication on Windows 10?

 Step 1.
 Download, install and launch AnyViewer on both computers.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)

-Note: If you have logged in to the same AnyViewer account on the two devices, then you can achieve a direct connection by clicking Remote control.
-If the two devices are not logged in to the same account, you can read the following steps to learn two more connection methods.
+Step 3.
+Log in to the same AnyViewer account on the two devices, then you can achieve a direct connection by clicking One-click control.

 Part 2.
 Two connection methods of AnyViewer